 As a seasoned real estate professional and developer, the kitchen is widely regarded as the most important room of the home.
 It is truly the heart of the home.
 A great kitchen can also be a tedious renovation.
 Still, your return on investment in a professional and well-designed kitchen can be advantageous and lucrative.

 When planning your kitchen, try to open up space as much as possible to create good flow from the living area through to the kitchen.
 When it comes to excellent kitchen design, good ergonomic planning, and innovative storage are essential.
 Other things, like upgrading kitchen and bathroom surfaces to more durable materials like slate, quartz, ceramic tile, and even stained concrete, add a more luxurious and quality feel to the room.

 Here are some mistakes and tips in regards to a kitchen renovation.

 1. Not Working with a Professional Company.

-A professional kitchen designer will be able to help you plan your new kitchen layout, and incorporate things you may or may not be thinking about like ample storage space and countertop space.
+A professional kitchen designer will be able to help you plan your new kitchen layout and incorporate things you may or may not be thinking about, like ample storage space and countertop space.
 Even the most expensive kitchen can look cheap if it’s poorly installed.

 2. Storage Space.

 We all have too much stuff.
-A huge complaint we hear from many people about their kitchen space is there isn’t enough storage.
-Before you invest in new kitchen cabinets think about how you use your kitchen and what types of items you have that will need to be stored.
+A big complaint we hear from many people about their kitchen space is there isn’t enough storage.
+Before you invest in new kitchen cabinets, think about how you use your kitchen and what types of items you have that will need to be stored.
 Entertain a pantry idea or extra cabinet space below the island.
 Make use of as much space as possible while keeping the design simple.

 4. Kitchen Islands.